Harmony (Elton John song): Single release

 "Harmony" was a candidate to be the fourth single from Goodbye Yellow Brick Road, following the title song, "Saturday Night's Alright for Fighting" and "Bennie and the Jets."
 However, a fourth single would have been released too close to John's next album Caribou, so instead it was released as the B-side of "Bennie and the Jets" in the U.S. John believes that it would have been a hit had it been released, and Rolling Stone critic Andy Greene concurs.

 DJM Records eventually released the song as a single in the UK in 1980, backed with "Mona Lisas and Mad Hatters", to support the compilation album The Very Best of Elton John.
 The single did not chart.

 "Harmony" was popular on American FM playlists of the day, especially WBZ-FM in Boston, whose top 40 chart allowed for the inclusion of LP cuts and B-sides as voted for by listeners.
 "Harmony" spent three weeks at no. 1 on WBZ-FM's chart in June 1974 and ranked no. 6 for the year, with "Bennie and the Jets" at no. 1 and "Don't Let the Sun Go Down on Me" behind "Harmony" at no. 7.

 Reception

 Despite its belated and limited single release, "Harmony" has been a fan favourite.
 It made several radio stations' Top 40s, and ranked as the No. 1 song for three weeks by WBZ-FM in Boston.
 It was also rated the No. 6 song of 1974 by WBZ.

 Cassata rates "Harmony" as one of "the best John-Taupin" compositions, describing it as "brief but ethereal."
 Rosenthal praises John's piano playing, Nigel Olsson's drumming and Del Newman's orchestral arrangement.
 Ultimate Classic Rock critic Matthew Wilkenning described "Harmony" as a "gorgeous ballad".
 Classic Album Sunday's founder Colleen Murphy regards "Harmony" as a personal favourite, describing it as "poignant".

 John has often performed "Harmony" live in concert.
+In 2000, John released a live solo piano version on Elton John – Live At Madison Square Garden, a fan club only CD, which was recorded during one of his two performances at the venue on October 15 & 16, 1999.